 All Registrations or dispatch groups must either clear in the Day-Ahead Market or be dispatch by PJM in order to be eligible for settlement revenue.

 All Registrations or dispatch groups are eligible for Make Whole payments subject to performance.
-Make Whole is hourly and based on lesser of bid volume and actual volume delivered:
+The Make Whole calculation is detailed in Manual 28, Section 11.2.